SquidDev/urn/docs/lib.prelude.md

 ```

 ## `(nub xs)`
-*Defined at lib/list.lisp:254:1*
+*Defined at lib/list.lisp:241:1*

 Remove duplicate elements from `XS`.
+This runs in linear time.

 ### Example:
 ```